-Meltingly tender slow-roast lamb flavoured with wonderful, fragrant North African spices and served with a deliciously different take on tabbouleh, this would make an amazing alternative to the traditional Easter roast lamb dinner.
+Meltingly tender slow-roast lamb flavoured with wonderful, fragrant North African spices and served with a Pomegranate and Quinoa Tabbouleh, this Slow Roast Ras el Hanout Lamb would make an amazing alternative to the traditional Easter roast lamb dinner or a delicious Sunday roast.
 It also makes great leftovers!

 As well as replacing the bulgur wheat in my tabbouleh recipe with quinoa, I’ve also added in some delicious pomegranate seeds.
 Not only do they look great, but they also add in extra goodness.
 They are a source of vitamins A, C and E, iron and antioxidants.
 Better still, it is claimed that eating pomegranates is beneficial in the prevention of heart disease, high blood pressure and some cancers.
 They also happen to look really pretty and taste fabulous.
 I’ve been sprinkling them on everything lately!

 The wonderful thing about this recipe is that you can prepare the lamb in about 5 minutes and the tabbouleh in about 20 minutes.
 Pop the lamb in the oven and the tabbouleh in the fridge and then forget about dinner until you are just about ready to serve.
-I’ve added in a green salad too for extra flavour and goodness and a little yogurt dip (you can find the recipe for the yogurt dip in my post on lamb koftes) plus some pitta breads to turn this into a mini feast – perfect for Easter Day!
+I’ve added in a green salad too for extra flavour and goodness and a little yogurt dip (you can find the recipe for the yogurt dip in my post on lamb koftes) plus some pitta breads to turn this into a mini feast – perfect for Easter Day or as an alternative to Sunday roast!
 But just the lamb and tabbouleh on their own are enough for an everyday meal.

 And don’t forget to make extra for leftovers the next day!
 The lamb and tabbouleh actually taste better the next day and if you make this as your Sunday roast you can take the leftovers into work the next day and make all your colleagues extremely jealous.
 The recipe below is for 4 but with enough leftovers for at least 1 person probably 2.

-If you don’t fancy serving this with tabbouleh, the lamb would also go brilliantly with couscous, bulgur wheat, flatbreads or rice.
+If you don’t fancy serving this Slow Roast Ras el Hanout Lamb with tabbouleh, it would also go brilliantly with couscous, bulgur wheat, flatbreads or rice.
+Alternatively it would go brilliantly with my Persian Jewelled Rice or my Classic Tabbouleh.
 Wine-wise I would serve this with a French Grenache or Spanish Garnacha.

 - 4 tablespoons ras el hanout spice blend